cirosantilli/linux-cheat/docutils/cheat.rst

 =============================================================================
-Document title must be completelly underlined and upperlined with =
+document title must be completely underlined and upperlined with =
 =============================================================================

-asdf

 .. contents:: toc title
     :depth: 5